BlackSheepCalvin/CodingStyles/Experiment details.md

 # Variations (Ideas for variations)
 * HelloWorld - example project to test the system that initializes the different variations, and runs them.
 This one just writes Hello World and thats all.
 But it also has a test!
-* Simple - gradually evolving, always go towards simplest solution - does not mean it should be dumb
+* Simple - gradually evolving, always go towards simplest solution - does not mean it should be dumb.
+Some thoughts: sometimes a complex solution may require a more complicated technique, or design pattern, to describe or solve the problem in a simple way.
+In this case a simple(dumb) approach would actually result in a very complex code.
+Therefore in a self-contradictory way, we should use the slightly more complex pattern to make the code simple.
+So one may argue that simple here just means "best".
+But still the distinction is that here we always aim for simplicity, and only complicate when absolutely necessary.
-* TDD - test driven, the way I see almost all companies doing it
+* TDD(Mockist) - test driven, the way I see almost all companies doing it
 * Data driven programming
 * Functional (using LLMs)
 * maybe a version where i refactor the TDD to a best practice clean architecture something. no need to test first.
-* TDD but better: a unit is not the function or the class, the unit is the module.
+* TDD(Classic): a unit is not the function or the class, the unit is the module.
 This idea is from an awesome Ian Cooper talk that i accidentally found during the experiment...
 * Events Variation / Observer pattern/Binding/Reactive - I have decided to give this a shot because at one point it seemed like i could do something interesting.
 For transparency: this style was never close to me, and a little bit I forced this into my experiment.
 I knew that this may be a bad idea, but my curiosity won.
 * ? maybe like a really bad code? :D or something that chatgpt writes? full problem vibecoding in 2024 (chatgpt 4o) - nah i dont wanna waste time